 How Google Maps gets you places faster

 When you use the Google Maps app, your phone sends anonymous bits of data about your location back to Google.
-This is combined with data from people around you to recognize traffic patterns.
+This is combined with data from people around you to recognise traffic patterns.
 For instance, Maps can detect when a lot of vehicles are moving slowly along the same street and let you know there is heavy traffic.
-So the next time Maps warns you of an accident and guides you to a faster route, you have data from your fellow drivers to thank for the shortcut.
+So the next time that Maps warns you of an accident and guides you to a faster route, you have data from your fellow drivers to thank for the shortcut.

-How Google autocompletes your searches
+How Google auto-completes your searches

 You know when you search for something and you make a typo – and somehow Google knows what you meant anyway?
 Our spelling correction model uses data from people who have made the same mistake before to correct it for you.
-That is how we know that when you type “Barsalona,” you most likely mean “Barcelona.”
+That is how we know that when you type 'Barsalona', you most likely mean 'Barcelona'.

-How Chrome Autofill completes forms for you
+How Chrome Auto-fill completes forms for you

 How Google Search helps you find your own information

 Google Search can fetch useful information from Gmail, Google Photos, Calendar and more, and show it in your private search results so that you don’t have to do the digging yourself.
 Just search for things like 'my dentist appointment', 'show me my photos at the beach' or 'where is my hotel reservation'.
 As long as you are signed in, we will pull this information from other Google services and get it to you in just one step.